Adamant-im/AIPs/AIPS/aip-18.md

 To ensure seamless UX, a sender's client app follows the sequencing:

-- Encrypts a file
-- Creates a placeholder for the file transfer in a chat
+- Create a placeholder in the chat for the file transfer
-- Shows sent files in the placeholder with a spinner
+- Display the files being sent in the placeholder with a spinner or progress indicator.
+A user may cancel the file transfer.
+- Encrypt files
-- Initiates file uploading to a node
+- Initiate files upload to a node
-- Wait for the files to be uploaded and get the files ID
+- Wait for the files to be uploaded and obtain the file ID.
+In case of a network issue, a user may retry the upload or cancel.
+Verify that the files has been uploaded successfully.
-- Sends an ADM rich text message
-- In case of a network issue, restores the uploading
+- Send an ADM rich text message.
+In case of a network issue, a user may retry sending or cancel.
-- Verifies the file is uploaded

 The recipient's app: